 For many retirees, Social Security benefits are a crucial component of their retirement income strategy.
 However, many Americans are surprised to learn that some of that income can be taxed.
-If you’re currently receiving Social Security or planning to do so soon, make sure you’re aware of how this benefit will be taxed.
+If you’re currently receiving Social Security benefits or plan to start soon, make sure you understand how Social Security could be taxed.

 Generally, your Social Security is taxed when your income is more than $25,000 per year, including income from investments held in retirement accounts such as traditional 401(k)s and IRAs.
 If Social Security is your only source of income, you likely won’t pay any taxes on it.
-However, if you’re receiving income from investments, a part-time job or other sources, there’s a good chance you will have to pay taxes on your Social Security income.
+However, if you’re receiving income from investments, a part-time job, or other sources, there’s a good chance you’ll have to pay taxes on your Social Security income.

 Regardless of your total income, the maximum taxable portion of your Social Security benefits will not exceed 85% under the current tax codes.

-Below, in more detail, are ways to help you determine if you Social Security income will be taxed, and it can potentially provide ideas to help you reduce your taxable income in retirement.
+Let’s look at how to determine if your Social Security income will be taxed, plus a few ideas to help reduce your taxable income in retirement.

-To calculate your taxable Social Security benefit, first determine your “Adjusted Gross Income (AGI),” which is your total taxable income, such as the money you make from:
+To calculate your taxable Social Security benefit, first determine your adjusted gross income (AGI), which is your total taxable income.
+This might include money you make from:

-The total is your “combined income.”
-If your combined income is more than $34,000 for singles or $44,000 for couples, then up to 85% of your Social Security income may be taxed.
+This total is your “combined income.”
+If your combined income is more than $34,000 for singles or $44,000 for couples, up to 85% of your Social Security income may be taxed.

-Social Security income is taxed at a lower rate than income from other sources like traditional retirement accounts.
-So, you may want to consider the following strategies to help you to lower income from those retirement accounts so that a greater portion of your income is derived from Social Security.
+Social Security income is taxed at a lower rate than income from other sources, such as traditional retirement accounts.
+So you may want to consider the following strategies to help reduce your income from those retirement accounts so a greater portion of your income is derived from Social Security.